-Following are just a few of the methods you can focus on when setting out to achieve the goal of your brand strategy.
+Following are just a few examples of goals you can focus on.
 No matter what kind of business-related aims you may have, strengthening your brand will help you close in on them.
 These are some of the ways you can do that.

 Raising brand awareness

 This is about improving the recognisability of your brand and it helps with “getting your name out there”.
 This is what you want to do when you’re establishing your business in a new industry, or aiming to gain a wider reach in the market.

 For raising brand awareness, having a consistent message and identity design throughout your marketing is critical.
 It takes multiple impressions before a person will start to take note of your brand and you want to make sure they can make a connection between those impressions.
 There should be a clear uniformity in the look, sound and feel of your branding.